cliffeby/DuckpinV002/README.md

 </br>

 ### _AMLS Analytics Sample_
-A question posed in Phase I was, "How does speed affect score?"
-One approach is to comapre speed to the number of pins remaining after a ball is thrown at 10 pins.
+A question posed in Phase I was, "How does ball speed affect score?"
+One approach is to compare speed to the number of pins remaining after a ball is thrown at 10 pins.
 Using the dataset shaped above, I grouped the data by pinsUp and plotted the speed of the ball.
 <img src ="https://user-images.githubusercontent.com/1431998/50408064-4386ed80-07b2-11e9-955b-2b77e9c08f58.png" width = "430px" align = "left">
 Figure No. 7 shows the result and it appears that there is slight advantage to faster ball speeds.
 The plot shows that the average speed is highest for strikes and then 9s.
 Scores of 8 through 4 also reflect the benefit of ball speed.
 Only when scores are 3, 2 and 1 does the data show the benefit of a slower roll.

-Similar analysis could be performed for the ball angle.
+A similar analysis could be performed for the ball angle.
 </br></br></br></br></br></br>

+### _Jupyter Notebook_

+### _Improving Framerates_

 ### _Hardware Updates_
 #### GPIO Breakout Kit
-As GPIO pin use grew to support the 7-segment ball indicator and the input from the laser tripwire to detect the ball, it became difficult to adjust the wiring and to keep them tightly inserted in the RPI and the relay and sensor boards.
+As GPIO pin use grew to support the 7-segment ball indicator and the input from the laser tripwire to detect the ball, it became difficult to adjust the wiring and to keep the jumper wires tightly inserted in the RPI, relay, and sensor boards.
 Breakout kits povide some flexibility but but require soldering to a PCB board and managing the maze of jumper wires is not improved.
-I'm current using the breakout booard, but may try to change GPIO pin numbers to keep as much of the ribbon connected as possible.
+I'm current using the breakout board, but may go back to the direct RPI connection and change GPIO pin numbers to keep as much of the ribbon unseparated as possible.

 #### Photoresistor modules
 Digital output from a photoresistor was used by the laser tripwire to detect ball movement.
 I found that the tripwire's sensitivity could detect all balls, but that the Python script running on the RPI was not able to reliable read the HIGH input value on the GPIO pin.
-When it was performing other activities (finding pins or movement with the reset arm or setter) it missed the HIGH state and would not count the tripping event.
+When it was performing other activities (finding pins or movement with the reset arm or setter), it often missed the HIGH state and would not count the tripping event.
 <img src ="https://user-images.githubusercontent.com/1431998/50408086-a7111b00-07b2-11e9-9457-481a062cc2db.jpg" width = "200px" align = "left">
 To solve this issue, I plan to try a Bistable latching relay module.
 This will "save" the HIGH state of the output pin until the RPI is ready to read it.
-At that point,it gets reset.
+At that point, it gets reset to LOW and the ball counter is incremented.
 This relay also solves a voltage issue as the photoresistor module requires 5V to operate and outputs 5V to the RPI.
 The recommended max to an RPI GPIO input is 3.3V.

 An alternative to the reset arm and setter detection routines is also being considered.
 Both the reset arm and setter (deadwood) actions are user initiated by buttons at the head of the lane.
-Both actions turn on lights on the head board that stay lighted dure the reset/deadwood action.
-Using a photoresistor module for each would eliminate the computational effort to dected arm and setter movement and the cycle is long enough to avoid the need for the latching relay.
+Both actions turn on lights on the headboard that stay lighted during the reset/deadwood action.
+Using a photoresistor module for each would eliminate the computational effort to dected arm and setter movement and the light cycle is long enough to avoid the need for the latching relay.

 ### _Appendix A - Plots of high-frequency results_